m0xpd/encore/README.md

 In addition to the filtering already suggested in the application circuit and supported by the PT2399's integral amplifiers, encore! adds a 2nd order input filter and a 4th order output filter in Butterworth configuration.

-Unlike most simple delay circuits, which are adjusted by potentiomenets, encore! places the key parameters of Delay Length, Repeats (i.e. the gain of the recursion/feedback loop) and Level of the 'Wet' signal under voltage control.
+Unlike most simple delay circuits, which are adjusted by potentiometers, encore! places the key parameters of Delay Length, Repeats (i.e. the gain of the recursion/feedback loop) and Level of the 'Wet' signal under voltage control, allowing parameter adjustment both either/both potentiometers or CV inputs.

 In the case of the Delay Length, this is achieved by a Voltage Controlled Resistor circuit.